MertKuzu/bank-application/README.md

  <h1> How to use </h1>

- Open the folder in vscode or something like that.
- Write on the terminal this command: python welcomeWindow.py
+ Open the folder in vscode or any other similer ide and write "python welcomeWindow.py" on the terminal this command